 You are eligible to apply as an EEA national if you satisfy the following criteria:

 - You have been in the UK for a minimum qualifying period of six years.

-- You have held UK permanent residence status for 12 months minimum.
+- You have held UK permanent residence status or EU settled status for 12 months minimum.